Azure/Avere/src/vfxt/internet_access.md

   ![Network Security group outbound rules showing opening up TCP port `443` to 'AzureConnectors' and 'AzureCloud'](../../docs/images/outboundrules.png)

+If you have a proxy, see the proxy section below.

 ## Scenario: Bring your own DNS Server

 Here are the requirements for a "Bring your own DNS Server" scenario: